tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 the server MUST abort the handshake with an "illegal_parameter" alert.

 cipher_suites:
-: Same as for TLS 1.3.
+: Same as for TLS 1.3; only suites with DTLS-OK=Y may be used.

 legacy_compression_methods:
 : Same as for TLS 1.3.